jhpyle/docassemble/_docs/fields.md

 than the word "Resume," add a `resume button label` modifier.

 {% include side-by-side.html demo="resume-button-label" image="review-block-custom-button.png" %}

+However, if `review` is used with `field`, a "Continue" button is used.
+The "Continue" button can be customized using the modifier [`continue button label`].

 ### <a name="review auto"></a>Why can't `review` blocks be automatically generated?